fractalide/fractalide-website-styx/content/cantor-wallet/cantor-wallet.md

             <img src="/img/wallet-min/long-term-min.png" />
             <h3>Efficient, long-term integration</h3>
             <p>
-                Most Fractalide dapps will need to interact with Cardano's currency ADA.
-With Cantor, the process is streamlined - all they need to do is call in the wallet and start transacting with ADA.
+                Most Fractalide dapps will need to interact with Luceo.
+With Cantor, the process is streamlined - all they need to do is call in the wallet and start transacting with Luceo.
 Cantor makes dapps usable more quickly and to more people.
             </p>
         </div>
     </div>